 2. Color Shifting Ring Pattern

 You won’t notice this unless you’re doing some heavy color and contrast work or shooting solids.
-Like I’ll get a little banding when shooting clear blue skies.
-And it’s not fun to fix.
+I’ll get a little banding when shooting clear blue skies, and it’s not fun to fix.

 You can see it here with saturation and vibrance maxed.